RTSA’s hidden cameras in Lusaka reveal the institution had mounted and spied on the motorists without their consent and awareness.

 ‘Speed cameras and speed sign posters on roadsides are important warning features for road safety.
 They must be visible and talk to drivers loudly.
 Surprisingly here in Lusaka, speed cameras seem to be hidden.
 Motorists are caught by surprise by way of a fine via SMS for over speeding.’

-This follows up on RATSA who installed the first ever security cameras in the country to detect motorist who are driving beyond the speed limit.
-Back in July speed cameras where installed in Kafue Road at Baobab for trial tests
+This follows up on RATSA who installed the first-ever security cameras in the country to detect motorists who are driving beyond the speed limit.
+Back in July speed cameras were installed in Kafue Road at Baobab for trial tests

 Data Security and Privacy Concerns In Zambia

-Though the recent RTSA charges sent out to motorist in Lusaka will be cancelled because of public outcry over the lack of signage.
-Though the system will initialise and start data collection when the signage are mounted.
-The indicative data handling policy by RTSA does raise concern to public privacy and security.
+Though the recent RTSA charges sent out to motorists in Lusaka will be canceled because of public outcry over the lack of signage.
+Though the system will initialize and start data collection when the signage is mounted.
+The indicative data handling policy by RTSA does raise concerns to public privacy and security.

-Data Protection: Capturing motorists in Lusaka going over the speed limit does not end their.
-The system acquires vehicle registration, location and time for a particular vehicle.
-The system may also capture the next and innocent motorist on that route.
+Data Protection: Capturing motorists in Lusaka going over the speed limit does not end there.
+The system acquires vehicle registration, location, and time for a particular vehicle.
+The system may also capture the next innocent motorist on that route.